deniskyashif/blog/content/posts/2020-01-08-csharp-channels-part-3.md

 ## TPL Dataflow

-The TPL Dataflow library is another option for implementing data processing pipelines or even meshes in .NET.
+The TPL Dataflow library is another option for implementing pipelines or even meshes in .NET.
 It has a declarative and a higher-level API compared to the channel-based approach, but it also comes with more complexity and provides less control.
-I haven't done an extensive performance comparison yet, but I think that deciding between the two should strongly depend on the case.
+Personally, I think that deciding between the two should strongly depend on the case.
 If you prefer a simpler API and more control, the lightweight channels would be the way to go.
 If you want a high-level API with more features, check out TPL Dataflow.

 ## Conclusion

-We defined the pipeline concurrency model and learned how to use it to implement efficient and flexible async data processing pipelines.
+We defined the pipeline concurrency model and learned how to use it to implement efficient and flexible data processing pipelines.
 We learned how to deal with errors, perform cancellation as well as how to apply some of the concurrency techniques (multiplexing and demultiplexing), described in the previous articles, to deal with potential bottlenecks.

 Besides performance, pipelines are also easy to change.
-Each stage is an atomic part of the whole composition which can be independently modified, replaced or removed as long as we keep the method signatures intact.
+Each stage is an atomic part of the whole composition that can be independently modified, replaced or removed as long as we keep the method (stage) signatures intact.

 We can see how it can lead to a significant reduction in our code's cyclomatic complexity as well as making it easier to test.
 Each stage is simply a method with no side effects, which can be unit tested in isolation.
-Stages have a **single responsibility**, which makes them easier to reason about, thus we can cover all the possible cases in our unit tests.
+Stages have a **single responsibility**, which makes them easier to reason about, thus we can cover all the possible cases.

 ## References & Further Reading